zhengzyAstro/zhengzyAstro.github.io/README.md

 ## Welcome to Dr. Zhenya Zheng's Homepage

 I am a research professor at [Astrophysics Division of Shanghai Astronomical Observatory (SHAO)](http://astro-en.shao.cas.cn/members/).

-### Brief CV
-- 2016.11 -- Now:        Shanghai Astronomical Observatory (SHAO)         Research Professor
-- 2014.10 -- 2016.11    Pontificia Universidad Catolica de Chile (Chile)     CAS-CONICYT Postdoctoral Fellow
-- 2012.09 -- 2014.10   Arizona State University (USA)                       SESE Postdoctoral Fellow
-- 2012.06              University of Science and Technology of China      Ph.D.
-- 2006.06              University of Science and Technology of China       B.S.
+I'm leading the research group of "Early Universe and High-redshift Galaxies" at SHAO.
+I'm also leading SHAO's team of the Multi-Channel Imager project.

 ### Research Interest and Projects
 1. Cosmological Reionization Probed by Lyman-Alpha Galaxies